bcgov/ecc-dssb-code-challenge-reqTBD/README.md

 Your submission to the marking panel should come in the form of a link to the repository you have created with your working solution.

-Please send the final copy of your solution via a link to your repository in an email to harshit.kohli@gov.bc.ca .
+Please send the final copy of your solution via a link to your repository in an email to chris.ditcher@gov.bc.ca and include ecc-dssb-code-challenge-reqTBD in the subject line.

 ### API Component